-You may choose to graduate early with a BSc even if you have met the progression requirements to continue on the MMathStat programme.
-Further information can be found in the section on course transfers.
+You may choose to graduate early with a BSc even if you have met the progression requirements to continue on the MSci Data Science programme.
+Further information can be found in the Course Transfers section of the handbook.

-2.9 Year 4 MMathStat Course Regulations
+2.9 Year 4 MSci Data Science Course Regulations